bigtoga/Examples/Cloud - Azure/AZ-301/BS to memorize.md

 **Give ability to view resource usage and performance data only?** - Log Analytics

 **Give ability to visualize relationships between application components** - App Insights

+**Diagnostic Agent vs. Log Analytics Agent?**
+- Use Log Analytics to capture metrics
+- Use Diagnostics to capture app specific logs

+**Collect IIS logs and report on 400 errors - how?**
+1. Install Diagnostics Agent and configure
+2. Set up alerts

 </details>